Sharp bounds for rainbow matchings in hypergraphs: Upper bound for fixed uniformity

 We remark that the condition in (\ref{eq-spread}) is motivated by the concept of ``spread'' that first appeared in the context of the famous sunflower problem \cite{alweiss-lovett-wu-zhang, lovett-solomon-zhang}, and was also used in the proof of the fractional Kahn--Kalai conjecture by Frankston--Kahn--Narayanan--Park \cite{frankston-kahn-narayanan-park}.
 The idea of approximating an arbitrary set family by a union of well-spread families with small `cores' also appeared in \cite{kupavskii-zakharov} in the context of forbidden intersection problems.
+We also remark that the greedy process in the proof of Claim \ref{claim-edges-outside-F-ell} above is similar to an argument of Glebov--Sudakov--Sazb\'{o} in \cite{glebov-sudakov-szabo} (namely to the deduction of Theorem 2 from Lemma 7 on the second half of page 7 of \cite{glebov-sudakov-szabo}).